elliothatch/sift/README.md

    - `key:!value`: matches objects with "key" property, if the value of "key" doesn't match "value".
 Example: `error:!connection` returns logs with a property matching `error` only if the value associated with that property does not match `connection`.

 You can also surround part of a query with quotation marks (") to search for a literal string, in case you want to search for a string containing sift operators.
 This is currently buggy and doesn't work if your query contains more than one quoted string.

+## filters
+Filters are customizable, persistent queries that can be toggled on and off to refine a search without needing to retype them every time.
+They are applied to the typed query as additional AND rules.

+Access Filter Mode through the command panel by typing `\f`.

+## formatting
+The single-line text summary for each log is built from a list of text substitution rules.
+These rules can extract fields from the log's content and display them in various styles and colors, using conditional formatting rules.

+The default format is `[{timestamp}][{level}]{message}`, with coloring rules for logs with certain `level` values.
+ - `info`: white
+ - `warn`: yellow
+ - `error`: red
+ - `sift`: cyan (`sift` level logs are added by sift, e.g. indicating the process terminate).

+ Other logs levels are displayed in a dim gray.

+The `timestamp` field is hidden on start-up, and can be enabled by entering Message FormattingMode by typing `\m`.

+In the current version of Sift, you cannot create or edit formatting rules.

+## split windows
+Sift can display multiple log streams at once in split windows.
+You can also view the same stream in multiple windows at once, with different queries, filters, and formatting rules for each window.

+Spawn a process in a new window by typing `\s` and entering a command.
+Create a vertical split of an existing stream by typing `\v`.
+Press `CTRL_C` to terminate a running process or to close the window of a stopped process, or type `\c` to close a window without killing the process.

 # known issues
  - Queries with more than one pair of quotation marks don't work as intended.